The Kwik Reading program is interesting.

 Language changes fast and such books are bound to be more difficult to read.
 I know because I read old books often.

 In sum, carpe diem and caveat emptor.
 If you find anything helpful in Kwik’s program, awesome.
 I’d love to hear about it.
-I might be able to suggest something else that compliments it as you continue to learn how to learn.
+I might be able to suggest something else that complements it as you continue to learn how to learn.

 Because the reality is that if you want to truly read faster, you needs to start with three simple things: